- Sabbatical anyone?

 If a critical mass of population is the precondition for a CCCC-like organization to be created, then surely the United States would have a CCCC-like ministry, but it doesn’t!
 Why not?
 Because they are sooooo BIG that much more narrowly-focused organizations are viable.
 Canadian organizations typically must be much broader in their range of services than their American counter-parts in order to be viable.
 The US certainly could have a CCCC, but it doesn’t have viability as the driving force to create one.
 Several organizations can do the job we do between them and each be viable within its more limited focus.

 Why does your ministry exist?

 Now here’s the point: recognizing the importance that population size plays in birthing a ministry like CCCC, deeper reflection on why one population size creates a CCCC and why another one does not points to some critically-important strategic strengths we have that absolutely must be maintained and even strengthened further.
 It highlights what must not be lost.
 It makes us aware of the significance of things we may have not noticed before or not fully-appreciated.
-At the other end of the scale, thinking about the United States helps me understand better the Unique Selling Propositions that we have that more narrow support ministries do not have.
+At the other end of the scale, thinking about the United States helps me understand better the Value Propositions that we have that more narrow support ministries do not have.
 We need to keep those front and centre in our strategy as well.

 What are the necessary preconditions for your ministry to exist?
 You might not know what they are until you do as I am doing – go visit places where you do not have a counter-part, and find out why you don’t have one there.